Major Attractions of Seven Provinces of Nepal

 Given these general facts of the Gandaki province, here are some of the Major attractions of Gandaki province of Nepal:

-• Gandaki province safeguards the historic city- Gorkha, which remains the testament of unified Nepal.
+• Gandaki province safeguards the historic city- of Gorkha, which remains the testament of unified Nepal.

 • Major tourist destinations such as Annapurna Base Camp, Upper Mustang Trek, Annapurna Circuit Trek, Manaslu Circuit Trek, etc., all are part of Gandaki province.